-The PPST is required by the Wisconsin Department of Public Instruction (DPI) and is part of the Praxis I Series published by Educational Testing Service (ETS).
-It is an academic skills (reading, writing, mathematical) assessment designed to be taken early in your college career to measure the basic academic skills vital to all teacher candidates.
+The Praxis CORE is an academic skills (reading, writing, mathematical) assessment designed to be taken early in your college career to measure the basic academic skills vital to all teacher candidates.

 The Department of Public Instruction (DPI) determines passing scores on each of the three tests.

-Official scores are received in approximately eight weeks from the UW-Whitewater test sites and in approximately four weeks from the individual testing sites.
+Official scores are received several weeks after the close of the testing window during which you complete the CORE tests.
 Students who fail one or more of the tests may make additional attempts to achieve a satisfactory score.
-However, the student must wait a minimum of 60 days before retaking any of the tests that were not passed.
+Students who fail one or more parts of the test may retake any or all parts of the Praxis CORE.
+Tests may be taken once every 21 days, not including your initial test date.
+(Note: if you take the combined CORE test, you cannot retake an individual CORE test until after the 21-day period.)
+This applies even if you canceled your scores on a test taken previously.
 Even though the College of Education and Professional Studies should receive verification of the scores, it is the student's responsibility to keep original scores.
-UW-Whitewater does not archive PPST scores.
+UW-Whitewater does not archive scores.

-To register for the Pre-Professional Foundation Courses, you must go to the Ed Foundation Office at Winther Hall room 6035 or contact the Ed Foundation office at (262)-472-1380.
+To register for the Foundations Block, you must go to the Educational Foundations office at Winther Hall room 6035 or contact the Educational Foundations office at (262)-472-1380.

-Waivers or substitutions of the Pre-Professional Foundation Courses must be on official forms and signed by your advisor.
-If the Foundation Block is waived or substitued, a copy of the official form must be attached to your Professional Education application before being considered for admission.
+Waivers or substitutions of the Foundations Block courses must be on official forms and signed by your advisor.
+If the Foundation Block is waived or substituted, a copy of the official form must be attached to your Professional Education application before being considered for admission.

 Pass each course (with "C"/"S" or better) or concurrent enrollment in each course of the Foundation Block.